chaitin/veinmind-tools/README.en.md

 PS: All tools currently support running in parallel containers

+## 🧑‍💻 Coding Plugins

+Use exmaple to create a veinmind-tool plugin quickly, see more at [veinmind-example](example/README.en.md)

 ## ☁️ Cloud-native infrastructure compatibility
 | Name | Type | Compatibility |
 |------|------|----------|